+The Company derives its income from the sale of rough diamonds mined in Botswana.
 The price and marketability of these diamonds can be significantly impacted by international economic trends, global or regional consumption, demand and supply patterns and the availability of capital for diamond manufacturers, all factors that are not within the Company's control.
-Under the supply agreement with the HB, the ultimate achieved sales prices of stones larger than 10.8 carats in size is based on a polished diamond pricing mechanism.
-This pricing mechanism results in the Company's revenue being exposed to a greater extent to the price movements in the polished diamond market than it is currently through its traditional tender process for rough diamonds.
-The pricing of both polished and rough diamonds demonstrated further buoyancy during the first six months of 2022 after prices improved in 2021 because of positive market supply and demand dynamics after the global demand for luxury commodities, including jewelry containing diamonds, was negatively impacted in 2020 by the COVID-19 pandemic.
+Under the supply agreement with HB, the ultimate achieved sales prices of stones larger than 10.8 carats in size is based on a polished diamond pricing mechanism.
+This pricing mechanism results in the

+Company's revenue being exposed to a greater extent to the price movements in the polished diamond market than it is currently through its traditional tender process for rough diamonds.
+The pricing of both polished and rough diamonds continued to increase during the first six months of 2022 but has softened in Q3 2022 after significant price improvements in late 2021 and the beginning of 2022 because of positive market supply and demand dynamics.
+The global demand for luxury commodities, including jewelry containing diamonds, was negatively impacted in 2020 by the COVID-19 pandemic.